caps-tum/sys-sage/docs/PAPI_Integration.md

      thread, in which case we simply call `sched_getcpu()`.

-   Except for the first case, it could happen that the event set monitors performance counters on different hardware threads through repeated re-scheduling of the corresponding software thread.
+   Except for the first case, it could happen that the event set monitors performance counters on different hardware threads caused by repeated re-scheduling of the corresponding software thread.
 This leads into the fact that the performance counter values of different readings may be scattered onto different hardware threads.